 No. The policy only applies to physicians including postgraduate residents and fellows who perform exposure prone procedures (EPPs) or who assist in performing these procedures, since there is a higher risk of transmission of BBVs during an EPP.
-This policy applies not only to physicians who perform or assist in performing procedures that may become exposure-prone (for example, a laparoscopic procedure that may convert to an open procedure) but also includes physicians who have the potential to perform or assist in performing exposure prone procedures in the course of providing day-to-day care even though they may not be currently performing them, for example, emergency physicians.
+This policy applies not only to physicians who perform or assist in performing procedures that may become exposure-prone (for example, a laparoscopic procedure that may convert to an open procedure) but also includes physicians who have the potential to perform or assist in performing exposure prone procedures in the course of providing day-to-day care even though they may not be currently performing them.

 Why does the policy apply to physicians who assist in performing exposure prone procedures?

 The policy applies to physicians who assist in performing exposure prone procedures because we recognize that physicians assisting with these procedures may be subject to similar risks as physicians who perform the procedures.